Political positions of Lee Kuan Yew: Internal Security Act

 Lee has been criticised for his "free use" of the Internal Security Act (ISA), a statute that allows for detention without trial of any individual deemed dangerous to society.
 In response, he has stated that Singapore has "to lock up people, without trial... [or] the country would be in ruins."
 In 1963, he initiated and executed Operation Coldstore, a security operation that utilised the Preservation of Public Security Ordinance, a precursor to the ISA, to arrest 113 suspected communists and communist sympathisers.
 The legacy of Coldstore remains contentious, with historian PJ Thum stating in a parliamentary committee that "Coldstore was fundamentally motivated by political, not security, reasons."

 Population planning

 It is said that Lee's policy in the 1960s and 1970s (stop at two) worked too well and the birth rate declined at a rapid rate and resulted in an ageing population.

 In 2008, Lee said he was 'not quite sold' on idea of 6.5 million population for Singapore in a news article published in The Straits Times on 2 February 2008.
 He said he felt a population of 5.5 million would be the maximum that could live comfortably in the available space.

+Environmentalism

+Lee envisioned Singapore as a garden city, declaring that "no other hallmark of success will be more distinctive than that of achieving our position as the cleanest and greenest city in South Asia".
+He would later say that "greening is the most cost-effective project I have launched".

+Lee set up an 'Anti-Pollution Unit' stating that its importance resided in giving citizens "respite from city centres" and in the small size of Singapore which made it necessary to "preserve a clean and gracious environment for rich and poor alike".
+In 1995 Lee declared "I have always believed that a blighted urban landscape, a concrete jungle, destroys the human spirit.
+We need the greenery of nature to lift our spirits".

+Lee saw this as a means of attracting tourists and businesspeople to the city.
+He wrote that "without a word being said, they would know that Singaporeans were competent, disciplined, and reliable, a people who would learn the skills they required soon enough".
+After independence Lee sought for "some dramatic way to distinguish ourselves from other Third World countries.
+I settled for a clean and green Singapore" because "if we had First World standards then business people and tourists would make us a base for their business and tours of the region".